lupyuen/lupyuen.github.io/src/rhai.md

 TODO

-And soon we shall test all this on [__PineDio Stack BL604 with LoRa SX1262__](https://lupyuen.github.io/articles/pinedio)...
-As we explore whether it's feasible to teach __Rust (or Rhai) as a Safer Way__ to create firmware for BL602 and BL604.
+Soon we shall test all this on [__PineDio Stack BL604 with LoRa SX1262__](https://lupyuen.github.io/articles/pinedio)...
+As we explore whether it's feasible to teach __Rhai (and Rust) as a Safer Way__ to create firmware for BL602 and BL604.

 Many Thanks to my [__GitHub Sponsors__](https://github.com/sponsors/lupyuen) for supporting my work!
 This article wouldn't have been possible without your support.